Using the points layer#

 The input data to the points layer must be an NxD NumPy array containing the coordinates of N points in D dimensions.
 The ordering of these dimensions is the same as the ordering of the dimensions for image layers.
 This array is always accessible through the layer.data property and will grow or shrink as new points are either added or deleted.

-Using the points properties dictionary#
+Using the points features table#

 Non-editable mode#